Gujarati script: Overview

 The Gujarati writing system is an abugida, in which each base consonantal character possesses an inherent vowel, that vowel being a [ə].
-For postconsonantal vowels other than a, the consonant is applied with diacritics, while for non-postconsonantal vowels (initial and post-vocalic positions), there are full-formed characters.
+For postconsonantal vowels other than a, the vowel is applied with diacritics, while for non-postconsonantal vowels (initial and post-vocalic positions), there are full-formed characters.
 With a being the most frequent vowel, this is a convenient system in the sense that it cuts down on the width of writing.

 Following out of the aforementioned property, consonants lacking a proceeding vowel may condense into the proceeding consonant, forming compound or conjunct letters.
 The formation of these conjuncts follows a system of rules depending on the consonants involved.

 In accordance with all the other Indic scripts, Gujarati is written from left to right, and is not case-sensitive.

 The Gujarati script is basically phonemic, with a few exceptions.
 First out of these is the written representation of non-pronounced as, which are of three types.